Murray Hill Hotel (New York City)

 Murray Hill Hotel was a hotel situated at 112 Park Avenue in Murray Hill, Manhattan, New York City.
 Built in 1884, with 600 rooms and two courtyards, it was demolished in 1947.
 It was part of the Bowman-Biltmore Hotels chain.

 Location

 The building was constructed in Manhattan's Murray Hill neighborhood.
 It was located one block from the Grand Central Depot, two blocks from the Grand Central elevated station, and across the street from the line of Fourth Avenue coaches, that went directly to Post Office Square.
 In the opposite direction, Madison Avenue was a block away.
 The hotel fronted 200 feet on Park Avenue, extending 230 feet along 40th Street, and 230 feet along 41st Street.

 History

 Built in 1884 by Hugh Smith, the architect was Stephen Decatur Hatch.
 Hunting & Hammond were the proprietors and were well known in the city.
 Nathan S. Hunting was identified with financial circles, being a member of the New York Stock Exchange.
 David I. Hammond was a popular hotel man with prior hotel management experience at the Hotel Bristol.

+At a meeting held at the hotel on December 28, 1905, 62 higher-education institutions became charter members of the Intercollegiate Athletic Association of the United States, which was officially established the following year and became the National Collegiate Athletic Association in 1910.

 In 1947, the Murray Hill Hotel was razed.